roeeh/roeeh.github.io/_posts/2017-02-08-oneplus3-bootloader-vulns.md

 ### Exploiting CVE-2017-5626 for Kernel Code Execution ###
 By exploiting this vulnerability, the attacker, for example, can flash a malicious boot image (which contains both the kernel & the root ramfs), in order to practically own the platform.
 The problem, however, is that the bootloader and platform detect such modifications, a feature known as [Verified Boot](https://source.android.com/security/verifiedboot/).
-The `boot` and `recovery` partitions are verified by the bootloader (aboot) -- flashing a modified `boot` partition, for instance, will prompt the following warning upon boot:
+The `boot` and `recovery` partitions are verified by the bootloader -- flashing a modified `boot` partition, for instance, will prompt the following warning upon boot:

 ![Verified Boot warning](/images/opo3-red-bootstate.jpg).